rM-self-serve/webinterface-onboot/README.md

 The provided functionality to apply/revert the hack will first create a backup, then a temporary file in which the hack is applied.
 If the temporary file is successfully converted, it will replace the xochitl binary in /usr/bin/.

-> If applying other binary modifications such as [rM-hacks](https://github.com/mb1986/rm-hacks) or [ddvk's hacks](https://github.com/ddvk/remarkable-hacks), they will fail if webint-onboot has been applied.
-Thus, it is necessary to apply webint-onboot after applying the other modifications.
-If reverting other binary modifications after webint-onboot has been applied, it is necessary to revert webint-onboot before reverting these modifications.
+> If applying other binary modifications such as [rM-hacks](https://github.com/mb1986/rm-hacks) or [ddvk's hacks](https://github.com/ddvk/remarkable-hacks), they will fail if webinterface-onboot has been applied.
+Thus, it is necessary to apply webinterface-onboot after applying the other modifications.
+If reverting other binary modifications after webinterface-onboot has been applied, it is necessary to revert webinterface-onboot before reverting these modifications.

 ### Apply Hack

 This will only need to be done once, unless you upgrade:

-`$ webint-onboot apply-hack`
+`$ webinterface-onboot apply-hack`

 ### Revert Hack

 Restore from backup or reverse hack:

-`$ webint-onboot revert-hack`
+`$ webinterface-onboot revert-hack`

 ## Maintain Internal Web Interface Accessibility